Blue Sky Project - Cascade

-The Cascade claim group is composed of 52 contiguous quartz claims covering an area of 10.5 square kilometres near Mayo Lake on NTS map sheet 105M10.
-Cascade covers a prominence overlooking a former producing placer creek draining into the Nelson Arm of Mayo Lake.
-The prominence on the claim group has moderate slopes.
-Cascade Creek, which is narrow and confined by moderate to steep slopes drains the property.
+Cascade is composed of 52 contiguous quartz claims covering an area of 10.5 square kilometres near Mayo Lake.
+It covers a moderately sloping prominence overlooking a former producing placer creek draining into the Nelson Arm of Mayo Lake.
+The claim group is also accessible by helicopter and from Mayo Lake, which has a boat launch at its west end.

-Figure 12: Airborne magnetics and results of reconnaissance geochemical sampling at Cascade.
+Figure 15.
+Airborne magnetics and results of reconnaissance geochemical sampling at Cascade.